nnellans/bash-guide/README.md

 ### Environment Variables

-Environment variables are very similar to Shell variables, but have the added benefit of being usable in any child shells or processes that are created.
+These are very similar to Shell variables, but have the added benefit of being usable in any child shells or processes that are created.

 Naming standards: same as Shell variables